 · Avoid the urge to balancing pH

-Since balancing the pH levels is quite important when using a bar of natural alkaline soap, and many people have the urge to balance out its pH with an acidic solution, it is not quite recommended while using a Castile Soap.
+Since balancing the pH levels is quite important when using a bar of natural alkaline soap, and many people have the urge to balance out its pH with an acidic solution, it is not quite recommended while using a castile soap.
 Refrain from mixing acidic solutions to your castile soap as it would be more harmful than beneficial, and you may end with messy hair.

 The best way is to rinse your hair afterward with an acidic conditioner such as apple cider vinegar or lemon juice.